farmakonet/BMI-Calculator/README.md

 - Ideal for developers who want to build their own styled version

 ## Usage
 Simply open the `index.html` file in your browser.
-Enter your weight and height, then click **Calculate BMI** to see the result.
+Drag the sliders along the bars to your weight and height and automatically see the results.

 ## How to Customize
 Feel free to add your own CSS styles and additional functionality.
 The clean structure makes it easy to integrate into any web project.